slackapi/node-slack-sdk/examples/oauth-v2/README.md

 ## Setup Environment Variables

-This app requires you setup a few environment variables.
+This app requires you to setup a few environment variables.
 You can get these values by navigating to your app's [**BASIC INFORMATION** Page](https://api.slack.com/apps).

 ```
 export SLACK_CLIENT_ID=YOUR_SLACK_CLIENT_ID